4. Tense, Aspect, and Mood

 |---|---|

-| hon ta tu le pata, men mi le pasan | When you read, I am happy |
+| hon konco, men mi le pasan | In the context of job/ Regarding my job, I am happy |

-| hon ta tu le pata kate, men mi le pasan | If you would read, I'd be happy (hypothetical) |
+| hon pilu kate, men mi le pasan | In the theoretical context of victory, I'd be happy (hypothetical) |

-| mi le suki hakiki in pawo mi | I really love my dog (authentic) |
+| mi le pasan hakiki | I am really/actually happy (authentic) |

 New Words